-But the reality is, most of those spreads are more complicated than what you actually need, and can lead to confusion and overwhelm for beginners.
+But the reality is, most of those spreads are more complicated than what you actually need, and that can lead to confusion and overwhelm for beginners.

-In this post, we’re exploring my top 5 tarot spreads for beginners.
+In this post, we’re exploring my top 5 Tarot spreads for beginners.
 Most of them are three-card spreads, which are simple but also provide deep insight.
 Even advanced Tarot readers can benefit from three-card spreads.

 I've created a free PDF you can download to help you practice these spreads.
 As you get more comfortable with these spreads, you can start to mix and match them to create your own.